First Trust Senior Etf Performance

 Interest Hikes

-Based on a normal probability distribution, the odds of First Trust to move above the current price in 90 days from now is about 7.12 (This First Trust Senior probability density function shows the probability of First Etf to fall within a particular range of prices over 90 days) .
+According to our probability model, the chance of First Trust moving above the current price in 90 days from now is about 99.0 (This probability chart for First Trust Senior depicts the range of likely prices for First Etf over a 90-day horizon).

-Considering the 90-day investment horizon First Trust has a beta of 0.27.
-This usually indicates as returns on the market go up, First Trust average returns are expected to increase less than the benchmark.
-However, during the bear market, the loss on holding First Trust Senior will be expected to be much smaller as well.
-Additionally First Trust Senior has an alpha of 0.0719, implying that it can generate a 0.0719 percent excess return over Dow Jones Industrial after adjusting for the inherited market risk (beta).
+Considering the 90-day investment horizon First Trust has a beta of 0.11.
+This usually indicates as returns on the market go up, First Trust's average returns are expected to increase less than the benchmark.
+However, during a bear market, the loss from holding First Trust Senior is expected to be smaller as well.
+Additionally, First Trust Senior has a negative alpha, implying that the risk taken by holding this instrument is not justified.
+The ETF is significantly underperforming the Dow Jones Industrial.

 First Trust Price Density